Oliver Sacks: Personal life

-Illness and death
+Illness

 Sacks underwent radiation therapy in 2006 for a uveal melanoma in his right eye.
 He discussed his loss of stereoscopic vision caused by the treatment, which eventually resulted in right-eye blindness, in an article and later in his book The Mind's Eye.

-In January 2015 metastases from the ocular tumour were discovered in his liver.
+In January 2015, metastases from the ocular tumour were discovered in his liver.
 Sacks announced this development in a February 2015 New York Times op-ed piece and estimated his remaining time in "months".
 He expressed his intent to "live in the richest, deepest, most productive way I can".
 He added: "I want and hope in the time that remains to deepen my friendships, to say farewell to those I love, to write more, to travel if I have the strength, to achieve new levels of understanding and insight."

+Death and legacy

-Sacks died from the disease on 30 August 2015 at his home in Manhattan at the age of 82, surrounded by his closest friends.
+Sacks died from cancer on 30 August 2015, at his home in Manhattan at the age of 82, surrounded by his closest friends.